-Thus, we can study entailment structures and seek to make "analogous" functional substitutions in machinic systems - biomimentics.
+Thus, we can study entailment structures and seek to make "analogous" functional substitutions in machinic systems - biomimetics.
 Sentience is an emergent phenomena that has not yet been fully entailed.
 As black boxes are replaced with knowledge of articulated functionality then "emergence" is replaced with "entailment".
 To my mind, the future of computing is of a mixed analogue and digital nature.
+Nadin said:

-Nadin said: "Once we reach the threshold of complexity at which causality itself is no longer reducible to determinism, and the condition of the living integrates past, present and future, a new form of adaptive behaviour and of finality (purposiveness) emerges that makes anticipatory processes possible, although only as non-deterministic processes (after all, anticipation is often wrong)."
+"Once we reach the threshold of complexity at which causality itself is no longer reducible to determinism, and the condition of the living integrates past, present and future, a new form of adaptive behaviour and of finality (purposiveness) emerges that makes anticipatory processes possible, although only as non-deterministic processes (after all, anticipation is often wrong)."
 (Nadin, 2010)

-3.0 Abstracting Abstraction through "Understanding Understanding"
+3 Abstracting Abstraction through "Understanding Understanding"

 How do we Abstract Abstraction?
-In part by thinking about thinking.
-In part by Understanding Understanding. (von Foerster, 2003).
-In his paper Computation in Neural Nets, von Foerster early on clearly layed out a set of different abstractions to explore logical operations in neural nets. (von Foerster, 2003)
+In part by thinking about thinking and in part by Understanding Understanding. (von Foerster, 2003).
+In his paper Computation in Neural